showwin/speedtest-go/README.md

 #### Test Internet Speed

 Simply use `speedtest` command.
 The closest server is selected by default.
-Use the `-m` flag to enable multi measurement mode (recommended)
+Use the `-m` flag to enable multi-measurement mode (recommended)

 ```bash
 $ speedtest